 - Both GPs and nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The practice used the information collected for the Quality and Outcomes Framework (QOF) to monitor outcomes for patients (QOF is a system intended to improve the quality of general practice and reward good practice).
-Data from 2014/2015 showed that performance for diabetes related indicators was 100%, which was above the CCG average of 92% and the national average of 89%.
-Exception reporting for diabetes related indicators was 12%, which was in line with the CCG average of 12% and the national average of 11% (exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects). - Longer appointments and home visits were available when needed. - Patients with complex needs had a named GP and a structured annual review to check their health and medicines needs were being met.
+Data from 2014/2015 showed that performance for diabetes related indicators was 83%, which was below the local and national averages of 89%.
+Exception reporting for diabetes related indicators was 8%, which was below the local average of 13% and the national average of 11% (exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects). - The practice funded three monthly clinics with a diabetic specialist nurse and dietician for for patients with diabetes who had complex needs.
+This had been well received by patients and staff, who felt that it offered good learning opportunities alongside enhanced patient care.

+- Longer appointments and home visits were available when - Patients with complex needs had a named GP and a structured annual review to check their health and medicines needs were being met.
 There was a robust recall system in place to ensure that patients were invited and attended annual reviews. - For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.